-Regardless, market participants are always putting their money where they think conditions will lead us up to about a half-year out.
-For this reason, the market cycle will typically precede the actual business cycle by approximately that same amount of time.
+Regardless, market participants are typically investing where they think conditions will lead us up to about a half-year out.
+For this reason, the market cycle will usually precede the actual business cycle by approximately that same amount of time.

 Intermarket Relationships in the Economic Cycle

 However, there are typically few plans yet by businesses for capital expansions, so debt demand is still low, thus keeping interest rates low.
 Rates are also kept low to spur consumer spending.
 Commodities continue to be out of favor, as business activity (in the economic cycle), is at its lowest point.

-Stage V: Just when everything seems to be going well for the economy, the stock market tops out.
+Stage V: Just when everything seems to be going well for the economy, the equity market tops out.
 The previous trends in bonds and commodities may remain intact, but equities begin to level off.

 Stage VI: In the final act of the cycle, demand for commodities trails off as recession fears begin to build.
 Oil, steel, aluminum, and other cycle-sensitive industrial goods fall in price.
-Stocks continue to price in lower future earnings, again on recession fears.
+Equities continue to price in lower future earnings, again on recession fears.

 Intermarket Relationships in the Market Cycle

 Utilities (Stages I & II): In the early contraction, interest rates are moving down (bonds up).
 Utilities fund a substantial portion of their business by issuing bonds.
 These bonds must compete with Treasuries to provide a competitive interest rate.
 If general interest rates are dropping, then the cost of capital for utilities is also falling.

 Consumer Cyclicals (Stages III & IV): Toward the end of the contraction phase, and into the new expansion, investors will look forward to cyclical names.
-These stocks have been beaten down in the recession, and the strong ones will look attractive from a valuation standpoint.
-Cyclicals typically include housing, furniture, carpeting, construction, “Amazon Prime Addiction”, automobiles, electronics, and other purchases that businesses and consumers have put off during the recession.
-Commodities will start to turn up at this point to support the growing demand for cyclical manufacturing.
+These equities have been beaten down in the recession, and the strong ones will probably look quite attractive from a valuation standpoint.
+Cyclicals typically include housing, furniture, carpeting, construction, automobiles, electronics, and other purchases that businesses and consumers have put off during the recession.
+Empty Amazon boxes are likely now all-around your home once again.

 Technology (Stages III & IV): As companies begin to invest in their own business (driving interest rates up and bonds down), they are now buying innovative technology to replace their outdated equipment.
-For instance, processing power may be updated (for instance, NVDA, AMD, INTC, MSFT and so on).
-As to consumers they now begin to buy, say the latest iPhone, since rising unemployment is over and new expansion in the economy is taking place.
+For instance, processing power is likely updated; some companies (or tickers) of note would be NVDA, AMD, INTC, and MU.